 Credit: The National Hurricane Center

-The National Hurricane Center (@NHC_Atlantic) also noted that the Topics are becoming more active with possible hurricane-causing disturbances.
+The NOAA also noted that the Tropics are becoming more active with possible hurricane-causing disturbances.

 Lucky for Walt Disney World and Universal Orlando Resort, both Resorts are in Central Florida, protecting them from the dangers of being on the Florida coast.
 However, depending on the strength of the hurricane or tropical storm, the weather can end up severely affecting the theme parks and Guests visiting.